skoptsovvasilii/site_for_Mosh_dinnig_room/README.md

 ---

 ## 🛠️ Installation Instructions
-You have to download all files and folders and arrange them in the same order Install on Puthon Flask
+<h1>You have to download all files and folders and arrange them in the same order.</h1>
+<h1>Install on Puthon Flask.</h1>
-You can make that some command: pip install flask
+You can make that some command: pip install flask.
 And You need start files - chek_email_password.

 ---